hackerb9/vt340test/sixeltests/wp/README.md

 the File menu, but does not ever work for "vt220", instead complaining about some missing file.

+## LK201 Gold Key Editing Keyboard for document processing

+[XXX: Add photo here]

+The biggest problem with WordPerfect is the difficulty remembering all the different key strokes.
+Yes, one can hit Help twice to see a list, but it is still cumbersome because of the weird use of PF1, PF2, and PF3 giving some function keys four different meanings.
+If you have a keyboard which has wordprocessing commands written in gold on the front of the letters and in other colors on top of the keypad, you'll find that WordPerfect does not correspond at all.
+It should be possible, however, to create a keyboard mapping.
+[XXX: has someone already done this?]

 ## WordPerfect's sixel output

 WordPerfect has a very peculiar output for sixel graphics, no doubt